-The New York State Department of Transportation released Route 347 Phase II as a Design-Bid project; the second within the Route 347 corridor in Smithtown, Long Island.
-Using this project delivery method, both the design and construction are contracted as one unit considered the Design-Build Team.
-This now unifies the key components and entities of the project and allows the Owner to manage one contract with a single point of responsibility.
+The New York State Department of Transportation released Route 347 Phase II as a Design-Build project; the second within the Route 347 corridor in Smithtown, Long Island.
+Using this project delivery method, both the design and construction are contracted as one unit.
+This unifies the key components and entities of the project, allowing the Owner to manage one contract with a single point of responsibility.
 The scope of work includes:

-Reconstruction of Road – The reconstruction of Route 347 includes widening the road and repaving it once all of the drainage system has been installed.
-The widening will occur on the eastbound and westbound sides of Route 347 along with Terry Road.
-This is due to an anticipated growth in traffic density in the Smithtown/Hauppauge area.
+- Reconstruction of Road – The reconstruction of Route 347 includes widening the road and repaving after a new drainage system has been installed.
+The eastbound and westbound sides of Route 347 will be widened, along with Terry Road, due to anticipated growth in traffic density in the Smithtown/Hauppauge area.

-Installation of Sound Walls – Sound walls are installed on both the north and south sides of Route 347 to mitigate noise from the road for residents in the community.
+- Installation of Sound Walls – Sound walls are installed on both the north and south sides of Route 347 to mitigate noise from the road for community residents.

-New Drainage System – A new drainage system is installed on the eastbound side, westbound side and Terry Road.
-The drainage system runs into the Nissequogue River towards the middle of the project.
-A 3' x 5' culvert is also included in this system on the westbound side of Route 347, on the western side of the river for additional water storage.
+- New Drainage System – A new drainage system is installed on Terry Road and the eastbound and westbound sides.
+The drainage system runs into the Nissequogue River.
+A 3' x 5' culvert is included on the westbound side of Route 347 (on the western side of the river) for additional water storage.

-Shared Use Path for Pedestrian Traffic – A shared use walking/bike path is being added to the eastbound side of Route 347.
+- Shared Use Path for Pedestrian Traffic – A shared use pedestrian and bike path is added to the eastbound side of Route 347.
 The westbound side of the road includes a new sidewalk.

-Green Stop – A greens stop is being added to the eastbound side of Route 347, right off of the shared use path.
-It is intended to be a resting stop for pedestrians and bicyclists traveling on the Shared Use Path.
-This area will include benches, a shaded canopy, solar panel lights, bike racks, and informative signs.
+- Greenway Stop – A greenway stop is added to the eastbound side of Route 347, directly from the shared use path.
+It is intended to be a rest stop for pedestrians and bicyclists traveling on the shared use path.
+This area includes benches, a shaded canopy, solar panel lights, bike racks and informative signs.